pinapelz/pinapelz.github.io/src/content/blog/repairing-windows-efi.md

 sudo mkdir /mnt/arch_efi
 sudo mkdir /mnt/efi
 ```
-You can name them whatever, but I'll use `arch_efi` to indicate the Linux EFI partition and `efi` for Windows
+You can name them whatever, but I'll use the name `arch_efi` for the Linux EFI partition and `efi` for the Windows partition

 Mount both partitions
 ```bash